Tag Archives: Prince Edward Island

 “How’s that?”

 “We have got a man engineering a mechanical digger to harvest the mud in the winter through holes in the ice and carry it across the island by sleigh.
 There’s talk that we will be able to increase our crops of hay five and ten times.
 And then there’s the ice besides.
-We cover it in sawdust and put it into an icehouse, and we can preserve foods that would go bad in the summer’s heat.”
+We cover it in sawdust and put it into an icehouse, and we can preserve foods that go bad in the summer’s heat.”

+Kieran Foyle parted with the farmer, shaking his hand.
+He liked what he heard about mussel mud.
+It was a sunny day and the uplands looked fine to him.
 When he got to the Stanley River, he rang a bell hanging from a post.
 Tom Spate’s face appeared at a window on the other side.
 He waved and the next minute was guiding his flatboat across the water, using a rope anchored to oak trees.
 He pushed with a pole along the riverbed.
-Bill Murphy paid him his two pennies and put his back to a pillar as Tom Spate pushed off.
+Kieran paid him his two pennies and put his back to a pillar as Tom Spate pushed off.

 “Thomas Spate, I have a message for you from your queen,” he said.